* This is a paid advertorial with Tesco

 - 1 small handful of fresh basil leaves

-Put the kale in a bowl, drizzle over with 1/2 tbsp olive oil and add a small pinch of sea salt.
+- Put the kale in a bowl, drizzle over with ½ tablespoon olive oil and add a small pinch of sea salt.
 Toss together, then give the leaves a scrunch with your hands.

-Finely slice the garlic, add to the pan with 1/2 tbsp olive oil and cook for 2 minutes until golden.
+- Finely slice the garlic, add to the pan with ½ tablespoon olive oil and cook for 2 minutes until golden.
 Add the mushrooms and season.

 You can also view the original recipe on Tesco Real Food websie